CCALI/a2jdat/README.md

 ##### 3. A2J Document Automation Tool - https://github.com/CCALI/a2jdat
 ##### 4. A2J Dependencies - https://github.com/CCALI/a2jdeps

 This repo hosts the distributable production version of the A2J Document Assembly Tool (DAT).
 The document assembly tool is an optional piece of software used for producing pdf documents at the end of interviews.
 It requires the A2Jviewer, wkhtmltopdf and nodejs 12+ to run properly.
-The recommended additional tools for windows are volta and iisnode.
-The recommended additional tools for \*nix servers are nvm and pm2.
+The recommended additional tools for windows are volta and iisnode and volta for *nix.

 Within this repo and releases you'll find a `.zip` file containing the minified JavaScript source for the DAT and sample configuration files